FlipsBr/FlipsBr/README.md

 # Hi there! :hatching_chick:
-### My name is Felipe Pires and I'm a full stack web developer focused on NodeJS/ReactJS.
+### My name is Felipe Pires and Backend developer focused on C#/NodeJs.
 ###

 ##### Main technologies and tools